-Numerous factors contribute to the healing of autoimmune disease and diet, such as tackling diseases and health disparities, getting enough sleep, reducing stress, exercising, making lifestyle changes, etc.
+Numerous factors contribute to the healing of autoimmune diseases and diet, such as tackling diseases and health disparities, getting enough sleep, reducing stress, exercising, making lifestyle changes, etc.

-However, many people do not understand one of the newest diets on the market: the AIP diet, created to aid in the healing of autoimmune diseases.
+However, many people do not understand one of the newest diets on the market: the AIP diet, created to aid in healing autoimmune diseases.

-This article will go over which foods you can eat while on an AIP diet and which ones you should avoid.
+This article will cover which foods you can eat while on an AIP diet and which ones you should avoid.

 What Is The AIP Diet?

 Reducing inflammation is the primary goal of the AIP or autoimmune protocol diet.
 Essentially, it is a relatively brief diet that enables inflammation to subside while also healing the autoimmune condition.

 The AIP diet, also known as the hunter-gatherer diet, centers on foods that were accessible during the Paleolithic period.

 The diet does not allow the consumption of foods that originated over 10,000 years ago.
 With this diet, you must avoid certain foods if you suffer from a metabolic or digestive health condition.